almsam/OSPREY/CODE_OF_CONDUCT.md

 Welcome to **Project OSPREY** — *Open Source Projects for Research, Education, & You*.

 We aim to foster a collaborative, professional, and respectful environment for all contributors.
 This document outlines the expectations and responsibilities of all participants, both on Discord and within the project repositories.

+---

+## Social expectations:

+1. **Professionalism**:
+   No NSFW content.
+Keep all conversations and contributions professional and appropriate for a workplace environment.
+Treat everyone with respect & do your part to maintain a healthy environment.